infojunkie/blog/_posts/2024-08-20-drupal-sessions.md

 title: "Drupal 10: From cookies to user sessions"
 date: 2024-08-20
 category: drupal
+description: In this post, I show a script that relates user cookies to Drupal session information.
 ---
 When you need to examine user session tokens, you know you're deep in the bowels of the CMS.
 That's what happened to me recently, as I was debugging why CloudFlare was mixing up user sessions and giving admin access to otherwise unpermissioned users :scream: